SESYNC-ci/git-in-the-shell-lesson/docs/_slides/git.md

 ## Exercise 1

-Edit {{ site.handouts[0] }} with some small, breaking change--a typo in the `git` command.
+Edit your commited file with some small, breaking change.
 Create a second commit that includes this change, and make sure it shows up in the log.

 ===